 At the risk of over-disclosure, over the past 6 weeks, I have lost quite a lot of weight.
+There is a work related aspect to this post - I'll get to it!

 Despite being fairly active last year, I couldn’t shift the additional weight I’d picked up.
 No matter how much I ran, I couldn’t lose the weight.